Is Real Cane Sugar Healthier Than Other Sweeteners?

 Non-nutritive sweeteners (NNS) are regulated by the Food and Drug Administration as food additives, and they are generally recognized as safe.
 The Food and Drug Administration approval process includes determination of probable intake, cumulative effect from all uses, and toxicology studies in animals.
 Seven NNS are approved for use in the United States: acesulfame K, aspartame, luo han guo fruit extract, neotame, saccharin, stevia, and sucralose.

-Best Food Facts covered this topic during the True?
+We covered this topic during the True?
 Or Not?
 Your Food Questions, Expert Answers webinar.
 Check out the webinar slides here.

 Do you have a question about sugar?
 Submit a question!